QCanvasPath Class

 From a functionality point of view, QCanvasPath is more similar to HTML Canvas Path2D, with some additions and the API matching to QCanvasPainter.

 Painting paths through QCanvasPath allows the engine to cache the path geometry (vertices).
-This improves the performance of static paths, while potentially increasing GPU memory consumption.
+This improves the performance of static paths, while potentially increasing CPU and GPU memory consumption.

-When the path changes, its geometry (vertex buffer) is automatically updated.
+When the path changes, its data, even if it was cached, is automatically updated.
 Things that cause a geometry update of the path group are:

 Note that changing the state transform (QCanvasPainter::transform(), QCanvasPainter::rotate() etc.) does not invalidate the path, so moving/scaling/rotating a cached path is very efficient.